Kyle-Nadeau/DSA_CSC212/README.md

 # DSA_CSC212
-This repository holds all information and structural code for our DSA project for CSC212 during the Spring of 2023.
+This repository holds all information and structural code for our DSA project for CSC212 during the Spring of 2023. <br>
 Members:
 Stephen Brown
 Alex Bergeron